Asim I. Khwaja

-He has been published in the leading economics journals, such as the American Economic Review, and the Quarterly Journal of Economics, and has received coverage in numerous media outlets such as the Economist, NY Times, Washington Post, International Herald Tribune, Al-Jazeera, BBC, and CNN.
+He has been published in leading economics journals, such as the American Economic Review and the Quarterly Journal of Economics, and has received coverage in numerous media outlets, such as The Economist, The New York Times, the Washington Post, the International Herald Tribune, Al-Jazeera, BBC, and CNN.

-Dr. Khwaja received BS degrees in economics and in mathematics with computer science from MIT and a PhD in Economics from Harvard.
-He was born in London, U.K., lived for eight years in Kano, Nigeria, the next eight in Lahore, Pakistan, and for the past several years in Cambridge, Massachusetts.
-He continues to enjoy interacting with people around the globe.
+Khwaja received BS degrees in economics and in mathematics with computer science from MIT, and a Ph.D. in economics from Harvard.
+He was born in London, U.K., and lived in Kano, Nigeria and Lahore, Pakistan before moving to Cambridge, Massachusetts.

 Khwaja also serves as the faculty co-chair of a week-long executive education program, “Rethinking Financial Inclusion: Smart Design for Policy and Practice,” aimed primarily at professionals involved in the design and regulation of financial products and services for low-income populations.